Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 #### Magnetic Encoders (not supported before firmware 3.5)

-If you are using a magnetic encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T3), then from the table above, manoeuvre 2 is required just once.
-The procedure for this is detailed in the 'Caveats for Magnetic Encoders' section below.
+If you use a magnetic encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T3), then from the table above, manoeuvre 2 is required just once.
+The procedure for this is detailed in the 'Calibrating Magnetic Encoders' section below.
 Follow the instructions here, and then read the instructions in that section.

 #### Linear Composite Encoders (not supported before firmware 3.5)

-If you are using a linear composite encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1), then from the table above, manoeuvre 2 is required just once and manoeuvre 1 is temporarily required after every power up.
+If you are using a linear composite encoder (i.e. your [M569.1](/User_manual/Reference/Gcodes/M569_1) command includes T1), then from the table above, manoeuvre 2 and manoeuvre 1 are required just once.

 ### Running Polarity Detection and Zeroing at Power On

+This is applicable to quadrature shaft encoders ony.
 The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include tuning.
 This is because the motors make a small movement when they run the tuning move, and if the axis are homed before the move is made the printer can be in a known safe place to run the move.

 A suitable new homing procedure is as follows: